yogeshdm111/Census_income/README.md

 ## Running the Jupyter Notebook

 -- Ensure you have Jupyter Notebook installed.
-If not, you can install it using or you can use anaconda:
+If not, you can install it using following command  or you can use anaconda:
     pip install notebook
 -- Open the Jupyter Notebook:
     adult-census-income-prediction.ipynb